Simurgh: In the Shahnameh

 Upon returning to his kingdom, Zal fell in love and married the beautiful Rudaba.
 When it came time for their son to be born, the labor was prolonged and terrible; Zal was certain that his wife would die in labour.
 Rudaba was near death when Zal decided to summon the simurgh.
 The simurgh appeared and instructed him upon how to perform a cesarean section thus saving Rudaba and the child, who became one of the greatest Persian heroes, Rostam.

 Simurgh also shows up in the story of the Seven Trials of Esfandiyar in the latter's 5th labor.
 After killing the wicked enchantress, Esfandiyar fights a simurgh, and despite the simurgh's many powers, Esfandiyar strikes it in the neck, decapitating it.
 The simurgh's offspring then rise to fight Esfandiyar, but they, too, are slain.

+Simurgh is also very much involved in Rostam's storyline.
+Rostam's father Zāl who was raised by the legendary bird Simurgh (apparently there were two different Simurghs in Shahnameh, one which is slain in 7 labours of Esfandiyār and the other one which raised Zāl and lived in mountains of Iran) summons Simurgh by burning a feather given to him from Simurgh herself to ask help for curing his son.
+Simurgh benevolently cures both Rostam and his horse Rakhsh who was also wounded by Esfandiyār's arrows.
+Rostam then learns from the Simurgh that the only weapon that can affect Esfandiyār is a special double-headed arrow, made from the branch of a tamarisk tree near the Persian Gulf which must be shot through his eyes.
+According to scholar Hamid Mahamedi, the Simorgh makes a prophetic declaration to Rostam: